Park ranger

-A ranger, park ranger, park warden, field ranger, or forest ranger is a person entrusted with protecting and preserving parklands and protected areas – private, national, state, provincial, or local parks.
-Their duties include (but are not limited to) law enforcement, wildlife and land management, community engagement and education, recreation area maintenance, and firefighting.
-Rangers monitor wildlife, remove snares, confront and arrest poachers, identify and remove invasive species, and much more.
+A ranger (also known as park ranger, park warden, field ranger, or forest ranger) is a person entrusted with protecting and preserving parklands and protected areas – private, national, state, provincial, or local parks.

+Rangers perform a broad range of duties that vary by jurisdiction, agency, and specific park needs.
+These responsibilities typically encompass law enforcement, wildlife and natural resource management, community engagement and education, maintenance of recreation areas, and emergency response, including firefighting.
+Common tasks include patrolling protected lands, monitoring wildlife populations, removing snares and invasive species, confronting poachers, enforcing conservation regulations, and addressing human-wildlife conflicts.
+Many rangers hold law enforcement authority, allowing them to investigate violations, issue citations, and make arrests.

+In addition to protection and enforcement roles, rangers often serve as interpreters and educators.
+They lead guided tours, deliver programs on natural and cultural history, staff visitor centers, and promote public understanding of environmental stewardship.
+They also maintain trails, facilities, and infrastructure while supporting search-and-rescue operations and visitor safety.
+The role requires diverse skills in ecology, public safety, communication, and resource management.

+Duties and training standards for rangers differ significantly around the world and have evolved in response to changing pressures on natural and cultural areas, including poaching, habitat loss, climate change, and rising visitor numbers.

 Description

 "Parks" in this context may be broadly defined by some systems in this context and may include forests, wildlife preserves, deserts, beaches, and even protected culturally/historically important manmade environments and monuments.
 Park rangers are not limited to working in the natural environment.

 Different countries use different names for this occupation.
 Warden is the favored term in Canada, Ireland, the United Kingdom, and many other Commonwealth countries.
 The profession includes a number of disciplines and specializations, and park rangers are often required to be proficient in more than one.

 The nomenclature is more complex in the United States.
 The National Park Service refers to the position as Park Ranger for all law enforcement, interpretive, and fee collection booth rangers.
 Similarly, within the Bureau of Land Management, interpretive staff members are called Park Rangers while law enforcement staff are referred to as LE Rangers.
 District Rangers in the U.S. Forest Service do not perform the same duties, instead focusing on administration/management of “Ranger Districts”, large subunits of National Forests.
 Few other positions in the U.S. Forest Service are officially titled "Ranger", but there are several positions that perform similar or identical outdoor work including those with the titles Forester, Forestry Technician, and Law Enforcement Officer.
 Many are referred to colloquially as "rangers" such as Wilderness Rangers, Climbing Rangers, Snow Rangers, Recreation Rangers, and Forest Protection Officers even though they are all officially categorized as Forestry Technicians.